top of page

 What are the causes of an Orofacial Myofunctional Disorder?

-Chronic oral habits such as thumb sucking, pacifier use, or teeth clenching/grinding, and abnormalities like an overly large tongue or weak mouth muscles can also contribute to OMD.
-Some children and adults may have genetic tendencies toward these and other factors.
+Chronic oral habits such as thumb sucking, prolonged pacifier use, teeth clenching/grinding, as well as physical anomalies like an overly large tongue or weak mouth muscles might also contribute.
+In some cases, genetics may predispose children and adults to these and other contributing factors.

 When should therapy begin?